 Single stem sunflower varieties are best for high-density plantings and produce consistently beautiful flowers on tall stems.
-Succession planting will be needed for continuous blooms throughout the season.
+Succession planting will be needed for continuous Year of the Sunflower blooms throughout the season.

 Branching varieties produce flowers on multiple shorter stems throughout the season, which makes them ideal for sunflowers all season long.